 Communications Silicon - Everyone I speak with indicates semiconductors for optical equipment are on FIRE.
 Forward Error Correction, SONET/SDH framers, PDH framers, PHYs, all going gangbusters.
-The problem is these businesses are buried in large companies (Vitesse (VTSS), Agere (AGR), Mindspeed (MSPD), Maxim (MXIM)) and it is difficult to get investing leverage on this trend.
-PMC-Sierra (PMCS) represents the best such opportunity.
-VDSL2, not optics, is the best way to play FTTH as millions of lines are retrofit - Centillium (CTLM) and Ikanos (IKAN) are the best plays here.
+The problem is these businesses are buried in large companies (Vitesse (NASDAQ:VTSS), Agere (AGR), Mindspeed (NASDAQ:MSPD), Maxim (NASDAQ:MXIM)) and it is difficult to get investing leverage on this trend.
+PMC-Sierra (NASDAQ:PMCS) represents the best such opportunity.
+VDSL2, not optics, is the best way to play FTTH as millions of lines are retrofit - Centillium (CTLM) and Ikanos (NASDAQ:IKAN) are the best plays here.
 Keep an eye out for Intel’s upcoming sale of their Telecom semi division.

 READ THE DISCLAIMER.
 These are opinions, NOT investment advice.